kristrev/multi/README.md

 libglib2.0-dev, libyaml-dev and libmnl-dev.
 Then, either use cmake or normal make directly to compile MNM.

-Note that the versions referenced in the CMake-file are those I have used when working on MNM lately.
+Note that the library versions referenced in the CMake-file are those I have used when working on MNM lately.
 Please let me know if it MNM compiles and works with older versions, and I will update the CMake-file.